patrickfung/dnconnect/README.md

 Service/Application List would be updated time by time for our subscriber.

-For enquiry, you may contact us by info@darkblock.de
+For other enquiry, please feel to contact us by info@darkblock.de